Please Plant This Book

 Please Plant This Book employs many practices inspired by the countercultural group in San Francisco in the 1960s drawing on the ideology of the Diggers.

 Brautigan's format and distribution methods reflected a rejection of standard copyright practices.
 The book includes the statement: "THIS BOOK IS FREE. // Permission is granted to reprint this book by anyone as long as it is not sold."
 Scholar Chelsea Jennings writes, "[s]purning copyright allowed poets to encourage faster and wider circulation of their work, but it also represented an intervention into property-based constructions of individual authorship."
 Brautigan's project is in conversation with other written artwork distributed freely by the poet Diane Di Prima in periodicals such as Off Our Backs by examining the varying, interconnected meanings of 'free'.
 Jennings further observes that this work, through its explicit renouncement of copyright and its focus on sharing literal seeds, "reframed authorship in terms of creation and circulation rather than sale."

+Psychedelic band Mad River, to whom Brautigan was an early benefactor, returned the favor by giving Brautigan some of their Capitol Record advance money to help publish and distribute Please Plant This Book.